msaddler/phaselocknet/README.md

 (2) cd phaselocknet
 ```

-## Sound Datasets and Model Weights
+## Sound datasets and model weights

 Sound datasets, trained model weights, and raw model evaluation outputs for each model configuration are too large to include here, but can be downloaded from our [Google Drive](https://drive.google.com/drive/folders/1YgC7x6Ot84XZInlSyHK-9NQ0jhhGUS2z?usp=share_link).
 The file structure of the Google Drive (which mirrors this repository) should be preserved for code to run without altering file paths.